CPA: Character Generation

 - If you want to be a metal robot or golem, take the "Robotic Body" talent.

 - Talk with the GM to create how your people fit in to the setting.
 Were these robots former servants who rebelled?
-Do elves live in trees and hate the cities?
+Do elves live in trees or in urban palaces?

 3. Background